ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 After receiving the Helper's response, the Leader uses the HpkeCiphertext to finalize a collection job (see {{collect-finalization}}).

-Once an AggregateShareReq has been issued for the batch determined by a given query, it is an error for the Leader to issue any more aggregation jobs for additional reports that satisfy the query.
+Once an `AggregateShareReq` has been issued for the batch determined by a given query, it is an error for the Leader to issue any more aggregation jobs for additional reports that satisfy the query.
 These reports will be rejected by the Helper as described in {{input-share-validation}}.

-Before completing the collection job, the Leader also computes its own aggregate share `agg_share` by aggregating all of the prepared output shares that fall within the batch interval.
-Finally, it encrypts its aggregate share under the Collector's HPKE public key as described in {{aggregate-share-encrypt}}.
+Before completing the collection job, the Leader encrypts its aggregate share under the Collector's HPKE public key as described in
+{{aggregate-share-encrypt}}.

 ### Collection Job Finalization {#collect-finalization}